 In 1983, we planted the first vines in our ‘Jim Jim’ vineyard, situated at 650 metres above sea level, in the very cool Macedon Ranges wine region of Victoria.
 Our aim was to make a great Australian sparkling wine.
-We planted Chardonnay and Pinot Noir, the same classic varieties used to make champagne.
-We also trained and trellised the vines in the same manner as the Champenoise.
+We planted Chardonnay and Pinot Noir, and trellised the vines in the traditional sparking wine method.

 Champagne is so named because it comes from the Champagne region of France.
 The name “Champagne” is carefully protected with regulations regarding plantings, varieties, viticulture and winemaking.
 Wine producers in the Macedon Ranges Region have adopted similar rules for their own regional sparkling wine, which is called “Macedon”.
 So, “Champagne” is from Champagne and “Macedon” is from the Macedon Ranges.
 In creating Hanging Rock “Macedon” we have unashamedly modelled it on the non-vintage wines of Krug and Bollinger.
 Both these famous French houses carry huge reserve stocks of past vintages for blending to a consistent style and both ferment and mature at least part of their base wine in oak.
 We have done all of that.